strudel-science/strudel-kit/strudel-cli/README.md

 - [React Router](https://reactrouter.com/en/main)
 - [Create React App](https://create-react-app.dev/)

-## Quickstart
+## Quickstart for Users

 Install the STRUDEL CLI tool:

-:warning: ***strudel-cli is not up on pypi yet.
-Please clone and execute locally for now.
+:warning: ***strudel-cli is not up on pypi yet!
+Please follow the Quickstart for Developers section to get started.
 Sorry for the inconvenience!***

 ```
 pip install strudel-cli